Futsal Boys!!!!!: Anime

 The project was first revealed on October 4, 2019, with Diomedéa to produce the animation.
 In February 2021, it was revealed that the anime series would premiere in 2021.
 However, the anime was delayed to 2022.
 The delay announcement also confirmed the anime would be a television series.
 The series is directed by Yukina Hiiro, with scripts by Shōji Yonemura, character designs by Tomomi Ishikawa, and music by R・O・N. It aired from January 9 to March 27, 2022, on Tokyo MX, BS11, and MBS.
 Takao Sakuma performed the opening theme song "Bravemaker," while STEREO DIVE FOUNDATION performed the ending theme song "Pianissimo".
-Funimation licensed the series outside of Asia.
-A 5-episode short anime will be bundled with the series' sixth Blu-ray/DVD volume on September 28, 2022.
+Funimation streamed the series outside of Asia.
+A 5-episode short anime was bundled with the series' sixth Blu-ray/DVD volume on September 28, 2022.

-Episode list
+Episodes

 Video game

 A video game for iOS and Android developed by Bandai Namco Entertainment, titled Futsal Boys!!!!!
 High-Five League, was announced alongside the anime series.
 It was originally set to release in 2021, but was later delayed in order to improve the quality of the game.